 The scale of our work varies remarkably; no tree is too small or too large because we have the experience, equipment and insurance to carry out a safe and professional job.
 If access to the tree is difficult or limited we will perform suitable methods of dismantling to guarantee the utmost safety, tidiness and efficiency.
 Once the tree has been removed consider having the stump ground out – for more information see‘Stump Grinding’.

-DIY tree removal can be disastrous especially in urban settings, please employ the services of a professional.
+DIY tree removal can be disastrous especially in urban settings, please employ professional tree services Hamilton

 Outright Stump Removal

 Outright Stump Removal is Marc Doyle Treework's brand for stump grinding services.

 We are equipped with two Stump Grinders to remove LARGE and small stumps with ease and efficiency.
 Our machines have the power and speed to grind out any stump and roots into small chips, resulting in a mixture of wood chip and soil, for excellent garden mulch.